Are You Suppressing Your Emotions or in Control of Them?

 What are the negative effects of emotional suppression?

-First, emotional suppression has long-term negative effects on health.
+First, emotional suppression has long-term negative effects on our physical and mental well-being.
 These include:

 - Disrupted sleep